amanzi/amanzi/docs/input_spec/ATSNativeSpec_dev.rst

 Color Function
 ===============
+ RegionColorFunction: A region defined by the value of an indicator function in a file.

 The list *region: color function* defines a region based a specified integer color, *value*, in a structured color function file,